tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/LP_04_Stu_Bossy_Words.md

-### 4. Student Do: Who are the Bossy Words?
-(15 mins)
+### 4. Student Do: Bossy Words (15 mins)

-On this activity students will use the knowledge from previous lesson to create a word cloud based on TF-IDF weights.
+On this activity, students will use the knowledge from previous lesson to create a word cloud based on TF-IDF weights.
 The main objective of this activity is to let them to learn what is the difference of creating a word cloud based on term relevance instead of terms occurrence.

 **Instructions:**